SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

 Like before you can repeatedly run option **6.
 Verify restart**, which will update the 'res.csv' file located in the 'tmp' directory in order for you to track the progress of the device restarts.

-That's it; you're all caught up. 😊
+You're all caught up. 😊

 ## Page info